jueves/facebook_usage_log/Readme.md

 # Readme
-This is a simple script to encourage a concious usage of Facebook.
+This is a simple script to keep track of Facebook usage.
-It requires to have a specific Firefox profile for this website and to commit to only log in using the script.
+It requires to have a specific Firefox profile named `facebook`.
+Only logins using this script will be recorded.
 Once run, you will be prompted with something like this:

 		user@local_machine:~$ facebook